 I have won multiple paper awards, both internal and external grants/fellowships, and participated in national/international conferences.
 For more information, check out my CV here

-When I am not reading or writing history, I enjoy long-distance trekking, running, biking, photography, and learning languages.
+When I am not reading or writing history, I enjoy long-distance trekking, running, biking, and learning languages.

 IAH204: Asia and the World (Fall 2015 and Spring 2016) with Dr. Sidney Lu